 THE LAW OFFICE OF JULIE M. WEINER

 Like many states, Georgia follows the doctrine of “at will” employment.
 That means an employment relationship can be terminated at any time, by either party, for any reason (or no reason at all).
-As a result, state law does not offer the best workplace protection for employees in states like GA.
+As a result, Georgia’s state laws do not offer the best workplace protection for employees.